wallarm/terraform-provider-wallarm/docs/resources/denylist.md

 # wallarm_blacklist

-Provides the resource to manage [denylist][1] in the account providing functionality to block for a desired time either via `Date` or `Minutes` formats.
+Provides the resource to manage [denylist][1] in the account providing functionality to block all requests originated from denylisted IP addresses for a desired time either via `Date` or `Minutes` formats.

 ## Example Usage